 Since the topics and their learning goals are all now well defined, it is time to start recording the videos.
 But please consider, that even though it has become easy to record and edit videos, the quality of the videos are still important.
 If the picture and sound is in poor quality it may very well disturb the learner and have a negative impact.

-Because the goals are well defined it is also easy for you to create quiz and certification questions.
-Using an interactive quiz with your videos will increase the impact.
+Because the goals are well defined it is also easy for you to create questions.
+Using an interactive practice session with your videos will increase the impact.
 The number of questions should be kept low.

-In the most cases we recommend that a micro-learning campaign includes a test, which can function as a certification with a badge.
-To increase the impact of the campaign, we recommend to include multiple passing levels, such as a Bronze, Silver, Gold and Platinum level.
-This can positively motivate the learner to finish all parts of the campaign, and additionally continue trying to learn and understand the topics if they score low.
+In the most cases we recommend that the learning content includes a test, where the user can earn a badge.
+To increase the impact, we recommend to include multiple passing levels, such as a Bronze, Silver, Gold and Platinum level.
+This can positively motivate the learner to finish all parts of the learning content, and additionally continue trying to learn and understand the topics if they score low.
 Some will even seek to achieve the highest badge level - and if the results are allowed to be shared, this will be an important part of the gamification effect as well.

-How does micro-learning campaigns with videos look like?
+How does a micro-learning content version with videos look like?